anton-mauritzson-hkr/exercise-react-typescript-tailwind/README.md

 - Go to:
   - <https://nodejs.org>
-  - Go to "Get Node.Js"
+  - Go to "Get Node.js"
-  - Select prebuilt NodeJS and download the installer
+  - Select **Prebuilt Node.js** and download the installer

----

 **Step 2: Run the Installer**